Return to Index

 - You develop redness or discomfort in your eye that is affecting your vision.

-- The redness and discomfort in your eye starts to become painful, or a yellow or green discharge begins to develop.
+- The redness, swelling, and/or discomfort in your eye starts to become painful, or a yellow or green discharge begins to develop.

-- You have a newborn child whose eyes are inflamed and are not producing tears.
+- You have a newborn child whose eyes are inflamed.
 This may be a sign of ophthalmia neonatorum which, if not treated quickly, can lead to permanent eye damage.

 American Academy of Ophthalmology